 This leads to lower turbocharger and engine time between overhauls (TBO)

-Slight deviations in blade thickness, though hardly visable to the eye, can lead to complete turbocharger failure.
+Slight deviations in blade thickness, though hardly visible to the naked eye, can lead to complete turbocharger failure.

 Lower blade thickness at hub...

 Lower Eigenfreqency can lead to higher failure probabilty